Skip to main content

 Loss of Valuable Data

-Losing a patient also means a loss of valuable data.
+Losing a patient also means losing valuable data.
 Once they drop out of the trial, the data collected from them is no longer usable, and the process will need to begin again with a new patient.
-In most instances, this results in delays to the study and wasted time, money and resources.
-In the worst-case scenario, this could lead to the relevant drug authority stopping the trial due to insufficient results or evidence of viability.
-Ultimately, the more patients that drop out of a study, the greater the risk that the data collected will be insufficient, and lack the required integrity.
+In most instances, this results in delays to the study and wasted time, money, and resources.
+In the worst-case scenario, this could lead the relevant drug authority to stop the trial due to insufficient results or evidence of viability.
+Ultimately, the more patients that drop out of a study, the greater the risk that the data collected will be insufficient and lack the required integrity.

 Loss of Patient Advocacy